AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 ```

 `readComponent` will construct a new `TextBlock` or `Graphic`, depending on the data it reads.
-Because it can construct different kinds of objects, it is called a *virtual constructor*.
+Since it can construct different kinds of objects, it's called a *virtual constructor*.

 Another constructor called the *virtual copy constructor* is also widely useful.